Maronite Cypriots

-The Maronites in Cyprus, Maronite Cypriots, are an ethnoreligious group and/or members of the Maronite Catholic Archeparchy of Cyprus whose ancestors migrated from present-day Lebanon during the Middle Ages.
-A percentage of them traditionally speak a dialect which is a combination of Arabic, Turkish and Greek, recently recognized as a variety of Arabic known as Cypriot Arabic, in addition to Greek.
+Maronite Cypriots are an ethnoreligious group and are members of the Maronite Catholic Archeparchy of Cyprus whose ancestors migrated from the Levant during the Middle Ages.
+A percentage of them traditionally speak a variety of Arabic known as Cypriot Arabic, in addition to Greek.
 People speaking this Arabic dialect originate from one village, specifically Kormakitis.
 As Eastern Catholics of the West Syriac Rite, they are in full communion with the Catholic Church of Rome.